Did You Do This? No, You Did It!: Plot

 With her family immunity deal arranged, Floyd reveals how the Kansas City crime family operates.
 The police manage to take down most of the family's operations.
 Broker then calls a defeated Milligan, dismissing him and informing him that he will send an enforcer known as "The Undertaker" to fix his failure.
 Floyd is released and picked up by Bear and his henchmen.
 Hank (Ted Danson) informs Lou and Ben that Hanzee is wanted for killing two police officers in Sioux Falls, South Dakota while looking for the Blumquists.
 At the Solverson home, Betsy confides in Karl that she is taking placebo pills and wants Lou to move on after she dies.
 While visiting Hank's house, Betsy discovers strange symbol drawings in his study room.

-Floyd and Bear return to the farm, where Ricky informs them that Hanzee has found out about Dodd's whereabouts.
+Floyd and Bear return to the farm, where Ricky informs them that Hanzee has found out Dodd's whereabouts.
 The Undertaker (Markus Parillo) arrives at the hotel room with his security guards.
 However, Milligan and Gale easily kill them, planning to put the blame on the Gerhardts.
 The phone rings and Milligan answers, revealing Ed (Jesse Plemons) on the other end of the phone call.
 Ed reveals that he has Dodd in the trunk of a car.
 After hanging up, Ed drives away from the rest stop, with Peggy nowhere to be seen.